mysticatea/eslint-plugin-node/docs/rules/no-unpublished-import.md

 # Disallow `import` declarations which import private modules (`n/no-unpublished-import`)

-💼 This rule is enabled in the following configs: ✅ `recommended`, ☑️ `recommended-module`, ✔️ `recommended-script`.
+💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-n#-configs).

 <!-- end auto-generated rule header -->

 This is similar to [no-unpublished-require](no-unpublished-require.md), but this rule handles `import` declarations.

-:warning: ECMAScript 2015 (ES6) does not define the lookup logic and Node does not support modules yet.
+⚠️ ECMAScript 2015 (ES6) does not define the lookup logic and Node does not support modules yet.
 So this rule spec might be changed in future.

 ## 📖 Rule Details